areejhum/Bank-and-Election-analysis/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* At the end,the summary analys to the terminal and export a text file with the results.

-## PyPoll
+2## PyPoll

 ![Vote Counting](Images/Vote_counting.png)